 Fuel up within 30 minutes of your race

-Even if it’s your last event of the season, prioritize getting your post-race nutrition within the important 30-minute window from the time you finish.
+Even if it’s your last event of the season, prioritise getting your post-race nutrition within the important 30-minute window from the time you finish.
 Carbohydrate and protein are priorities, as this will help your body to start the important repair & re-build of muscles.

 Should I aim for more carbohydrates or protein after my race?

 Both are critical for full recovery after training or an event.
-Carbohydrates are the body's main fuel source, and are stored as glycogen in the muscles and liver.
+Carbohydrates are the body's main fuel source, stored as glycogen in the muscles and liver.
 As the body can only store a certain amount of carbohydrate, once depleted through exercise these reserves need to be replaced before your next training session.

 Proper hydration is another important area for events lasting longer then an hour and can be easily overlooked (especially with beer on offer).
 Sports drink with carbohydrates is an ideal choice directly after a race as it will continue to replace lost electrolytes, refuel your muscles with glycogen and rehydrate you.
 Palatability of your chosen drink should help you to drink more so be sure to use your favourite flavour.

 Events around 90-120 minutes may only require around a 500 – 750ml of sports drink after your event, before you move onto the plain water.
-However two and even three bottles or more post race could be required for events lasting upwards of two hours or very intense efforts.
+However, two and even three bottles or more post-race could be required for events lasting upwards of two hours or very intense efforts.
 The challenge is to read your body and decide what is best for you.
-For example if you get a headache an hour after your race, chances are you are still dehydrated.
-Alternatively if you breezed through your race and are feeling fresh then water should be adequate.
-Focus on hydration for the first 4-6 hours post race.
+For example, if you get a headache an hour after your race, chances are you are still dehydrated.
+Alternatively, if you breezed through your race and are feeling fresh then water should be adequate.
+Focus on hydration for the first 4-6 hours post-race.

 Is hydration important during cooler months?